Texas Subdivision Law and Platting

 Continuing Education Credit Information

-This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and provides a 6.0-hour learning opportunity to geologists in Ohio.
-The Ohio Board of Engineers and Surveyors does not pre-approve continuing education courses or providers.
+This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers in all states that allow this learning method.
+Please refer to specific state rules to determine eligibility.

-This webinar has been approved by the Supreme Court of Ohio’s Commission on Continuing Legal Education for 6.0 general CLE hours.
+This webinar has been approved by the Utah State Board of Continuing Legal Education for 6.0 CLE credits.

 HalfMoon Education is an approved CM Provider with the American Planning Association.
 This course is registered for CM | 6 for Certified Planners.